BlitzKraig/fvtt-EasyTable/README.md

 ## Exporting Tables to CSV

-EasyTable can export any table to CSV, including a customisable separator, optional weights and entity types, ready to be edited externally or re-imported with EasyTable.
+EasyTable can export any table to CSV, including a customizable separator, optional weights and entity types, ready to be edited externally or re-imported with EasyTable.

-Simply right click a table in your tables directory and choose Export EasyTable, then follow the instructions.
+Simply right-click a table in your tables directory and choose Export EasyTable, then follow the instructions.

 Note that the export function does not export the title or the description, just the data inside the table.